 With 20 years of writing, touring, and entertaining under his belt, he shows no sign of slowing down with his new record, Don’t Let the Devil Ride, breaking genre barriers and topping charts, putting a new twist on his already-entertaining live show.

-So that makes this PCH Club show a definite bucket lister for anyone who appreciates a dash of wry humor with their Americana.
+So that makes this PCH Club solo show a definite bucket lister for anyone who appreciates a dash of wry humor with their Americana.

 If you know Paul, you will be here.